 - Stay at home.
 Even if you can continue to work or not, if you have symptoms, stay at home for 7 days.
 If you live with other people, they should stay at home for 14 days from the day the first person got symptoms.
 If you live with someone who is 70 or over, has a long-term condition, is pregnant or has a weakened immune system, try to find somewhere else for them to stay for 14 days.
 If you have to stay at home together, try to keep away from each other as much as possible.
 See stay at home guidance.

 Get a test.
 If you have symptoms of coronavirus you should ask for a test to check if you have the virus.
 This is called an antigen swab test.
-This tests if you have the virus, not if you have previously had the virus (antibody test), which is not yet available in the UK.
+This tests if you have the virus, not if you have previously had the virus (antibody test), which will become more available in the UK as capacity increases.
 You can apply for a test for yourself, a household member or a child.
 The test involves taking a swab of the inside of your nose and the back of your throat, using a long cotton bud.
 These either take place at a test centre or at home with a home kit.
 You can apply for a test online.
 If you don’t have access to the internet, you can order a test by phoning 119.

 For medical guidance on symptoms call NHS 111.
 Do not go to a GP surgery, pharmacy or hospital.
 You do not need to contact 111 to tell them you're staying at home.